What is verbal dyspraxia?IN BRIEF

-The person has difficulty coordinating mouth movements to speak correctly.
+A person with verbal dyspraxia has difficulty organizing the movements of their mouth to speak correctly.
 Verbal dyspraxia can be very frustrating because the person is not well understood by those around them.
-Anyone with or without other diagnoses can have verbal dyspraxia, but autistic people have verbal dyspraxia more often than other people.
+Anyone can have verbal dyspraxia, but autistic people are more likely to experience it.

 Definition of verbal dyspraxia